-BI.ZONE company has presented a report about Cyber Polygon, an international online exercise for tackling global cyberthreats.
-The report was prepared with support from World Economic Forum and active involvement from INTERPOL, and presented at the Forum’s Annual Meeting on Cybersecurity that took place at Geneva on November 12 and 13.
+BI.ZONE has presented a report on Cyber Polygon, an international online exercise for tackling global cyber threats.
+The report was prepared with support from the World Economic Forum and active involvement from INTERPOL, and presented at the Forum’s Annual Meeting on Cybersecurity that took place at Geneva on November 12–13.

 Cyber Polygon was conducted in June 2019.
 The participants’ goal was to repel three most common types of cyberattacks relevant to almost any industry and region: a DDoS attack, a ransomware infection, and an attack on a web application.
-Among the participants were companies from financial sector — Sberbank PJSC (Russia), New Development Bank (Shanghai, China); telecommunications companies — Transtelecom JSC (Kazakhstan), MTS PJSC (Russia); and government agencies — The Department of Information and Communications Technology of the Philippine Government.
+Among the participants were companies from the financial sector— Sberbank (Russia), New Development Bank (Shanghai, China); telecommunications companies—Transtelecom (Kazakhstan), MTS (Russia); and government agencies—the Department of Information and Communications Technology of the Philippine Government.
 IBM and Fortinet acted as technological partners.

 The report also contains interviews with cybersecurity experts: Head of Cyber Resilience at the World Economic Forum’s Centre for Cybersecurity Bruno Halopeau, INTERPOL’s Director of Cybercrime Craig Jones, and a renowned cybersecurity strategist and entrepreneur Menny Barzilay.
-During the exercise several talks were delivered by representatives from Qrator Labs, Fortinet, Kaspersky Lab and SolidLab.
+During the exercise, several talks were delivered by representatives from Qrator Labs, Fortinet, Kaspersky Lab, and SolidLab.
 Articles based on those talks have also been included in the document.
 The report can be downloaded from the official website.
-It will be interesting to top managers and tech specialists alike.
+It will be of interest to top managers and tech specialists alike.

-The next Cyber Polygon exercise will take place on July 8, 2020, on the eve of the III International Cybersecurity Congress (ICC) that is slated for July 9-10.
+The next Cyber Polygon exercise will take place on July 8, 2020, on the eve of the third International Cybersecurity Congress (ICC) that is slated for July 9–10.
 ICC is one of the key cybersecurity events of the year.
-This international and cross-industry platform facilitates discussions among government officials, world business leaders and leading cybersecurity experts on the most relevant and pressing cybersecurity issues affecting the global digital transformation.
-This year it took place in Moscow on June 20-21 and was attended by 2729 delegates from 65 countries.
+This international and cross-industry platform facilitates discussions among government officials, world business leaders, and leading cybersecurity experts on the most relevant and pressing cybersecurity issues affecting the global digital transformation.
+This year, it took place in Moscow on June 20–21 and was attended by 2,729 delegates from 65 countries.